SooryaGeorge7/Patient-Manager/TESTING.md

 | Asks for patient's file no| File number is not in appointments sheet| If valid file no format, Inputted file number is checked with file number stored in appointments sheet in gspread.
 If file no doesn't match to one in the sheet, then user is displayed error "We don't have an appointment with them, please add appointment" before returning user to add appointment| As expected |
 | Asks for patient's file no| Valid input| Calls view_appointment() method of class Scheduler which checks file number with file no in patients sheet, appointments sheet to be able to display user an appropriate message showing all appointment for that specific patient.
 The row in appointments sheet with the inputted file no, is exported to display to user the appointment patient name, surname, date, time, treatment and cost of treatment.| As expected|

-## Manual testing of user choosing "a"- Calculate total payment due after choosing option d in menu_choice()
+## Manual testing of user choosing "a"- Calculate total payment due after choosing option d in main menu

 |Choice | Input | Expected result | Response |
 |---|---|---|---|